devnull-cz/c-prog-lang/modules/moving-star.md

-# assignment for the first class
+# Assignment for the first class

 ```
   /*